Anooshakhalid/Integrated-Environmental-Monitoring-system/README.md

 Usage
 -----
 Clone the repository
-Just compile the main.c file and run its executable
+Just compile the main1.c file and run its executable